Guillam de Clermont-Dessou – 22 June 1355

 Guillam tried to tell him it was not for sale but their assailant would not take no for an answer.
 ‘Stop and I will do a detailed inventory of what you have got.
 I can probably give you more than you think.’

-Their assailant grabbed at the leads.
-It seemed that he would forcibly take them into the centre of the town and to certain discovery of their true task.
+Their assailant tightened his grip on the reins.
+It seemed that he would forcibly take them into the centre of the town and to the certain discovery of their true task.